Ecology of the insect microbiome

 Undergraduates

-If you sound like a good candidate for Ravenscraft Lab, and if we expect to have sufficient resources to mentor you, we will encourage you to apply to the LSAMP, UROP, or UGRAP programs.
+If you sound like a good candidate for Ravenscraft Lab, and if we expect to have sufficient resources to mentor you, we will encourage you to apply to the LSAMP, UROP, UGRAP, or McNair programs.
 You can find more information about these programs here.
 We are happy to help you with your application(s) to these programs.
+Alternatively, you can also work in the lab in exchange for course credit.

 LSAMP application (click here):